-In addition to appearing in Court, Crown Prosecutors also settle and determine the appropriate charges and provide legal advice to the Director on a wide range of issues, including the question of whether or not there is sufficient evidence to justify proceeding with a particular prosecution or whether the proceedings should be terminated.
+In addition to appearing in court, Crown Prosecutors settle and determine the appropriate charges and provide legal advice to the Director on a wide range of issues, including whether there is sufficient evidence to justify proceeding with a particular prosecution or whether the proceedings should be terminated.

-Crown Prosectors are often "instructed" at trial by solicitors from the ODPP.
-Solicitors are responsible for preparing the brief of evidence, liasing with the police and witnesses, organising conferences and any exhibits, as well as assisting the Crown Prosecutor at trial.
+Crown Prosecutors are often 'instructed' at trial by solicitors from the ODPP.
+Solicitors are responsible for preparing the brief of evidence, liaising with the police and witnesses, organising conferences and any exhibits, as well as assisting the Crown Prosecutor at trial.